rvianello/chemicalite/docs/tutorial_1st.rst

     connection.enable_load_extension(False)

-    # the database will consist of a single table, containing a subset of the
+    # the database will mainly consist of one table, containing the
-    # columns from the ChEMBLdb data.
+    # compound structures from the ChEMBLdb data.
+    connection.execute(
-    connection.execute("CREATE TABLE chembl(id INTEGER PRIMARY KEY, " +
-                       "chembl_id TEXT, smiles TEXT, molecule MOL)")
+        "CREATE TABLE chembl(id INTEGER PRIMARY KEY, chembl_id TEXT, molecule MOL)")

-The above call to the `create_molecule_rdtree` function creates a virtual table with SQL name `str_idx_chembl_molecule` and a few triggers that connect the manipulation of the `molecule` column of the `chembl` table with the management of the tree data structure wrapped behind `str_idx_chembl_molecule`.

-For example, each time a new record is inserted into the `chembl` table, a bitstring signature of the involved molecule is computed and inserted into `str_idx_chembl_molecule`.

-Join operations involving the `chembl` and `str_idx_chembl_molecule` tables can this way use the tree data structure to strongly reduce the number of `chembl` records that are checked during a substructure search.

 The ChEMBLdb data is available as a simple tsv file, that can be parsed with a python generator function similar to the following::

     import csv

     def chembl(path):
-        with open(path, 'rb') as inputfile:
+        with open(path, 'rt') as inputfile:
             reader = csv.reader(inputfile, delimiter='\t')
-            reader.next() # skip header line
+            next(reader) # skip header line
             for chembl_id, smiles, *_ in reader:
                 yield chembl_id, smiles